Chi Alpha: Sexual abuse

 In October 2023, it was revealed from a 1989 yearbook for the University of Louisiana at Lafayette, that Savala was mentioned as a Chi Alpha staff member alongside campus minister Eric Treuil.
 Treuil reestablished the local Chi Alpha chapter for the university in 1987, and since 1994, has led the Cajuns 4 Christ athletic outreach program.

-Prior, in 2012, former Louisiana Ragin' Cajun football players were arrested for sexual assault allegations.
+Previously, in 2012, former Louisiana Ragin' Cajun football players were arrested for sexual assault allegations.
 Following, some members of the Louisiana Ragin' Cajuns sought baptism through Chi Alpha and Treuil responded:

 I believe it played a bit into it, from the angle of the reality that anybody can get into trouble—easily.
 And less you make some choices and decisions, it's easy for anybody to mess up.
 I do think it played a part.
 They stepped over and decided to make some good, strong decisions.
 It's saying, ‘Hey, I'm telling everybody I'm living out the Christian life.
 Now, they've put themselves out there for some accountability.

-In November 2023, national director Scott Martin resigned and the Assemblies of God withheld comment from The Christian Post, referencing its statement on the Savala scandal.
+In November 2023, national director Scott Martin resigned, and the Assemblies of God withheld comment from The Christian Post, referencing its statement on the Savala scandal.
+As of 2025, Martin served as a missionary to Iceland.
 In January 2024, additional allegations were presented from an unnamed minor in Texas in a lawsuit set by their father against the Assemblies of God.
 By March 2024, a church disaffiliated from Assemblies of God USA over the Chi Alpha sex abuse scandal.
 By May 2024, three men linked with Chi Alpha's Texas A&M chapter were arrested for indecency with a child.

 In August 2024, the suspended Texas A&M chapter was highlighted for recruiting during its suspension.